Conversion Optimization

 Use a combination of price points across your recommendations—to drive decision-making consider labeling one of them as “best paired with cart pick.”

-26. Feature separate cart page to offer extra conversion nudges
+35. Feature a separate cart page to offer extra conversion nudges

 Though many eCommerce DTC sports brands have moved to featuring cart drawers, to trigger conversions a separate cart page may still be best practice.